NichCritic/Replicant/README.md

 # Replicant
 Short coding test for replicant

+# Prerequisites
+- Git
+- docker
+- docker-compose

+# Before you start
+1. Checkout the code from github
+2. Create a folder: `/<path-to-cloned-repo>/neo4j` and go into `docker -> preferences -> Resources -> file sharing` then add `/<path-to-cloned-repo>/neo4j`

 # Setting up the data
 ## For full ingest (Approx 12 hours):
 1. From the root folder run `docker-compose build` then `docker-compose up -d` to start the webserver and database
 2. From the ingest-docker folder run `docker build -t ingest .` `docker run -it -d --network replican_default ingest` to begin the ingest process.

  To save (some) time, you can download the movie dataset and put it in the ingest folder as `the-movies-dataset.zip`.
 It will be copied into the docker image.
-Otherwise the script will download it
+Otherwise the script will download it from kaggle

 ## Restore the database from neo4j.dump (Few minutes)
  This procedure is more involved, but saves a considerable amount of time over injesting the data from scratch

 1. From the root folder run `docker-compose up -d --build` to start the webserver and database
-2. Wait for them to initialize, then shut them down
+2. Wait for them to initialize, then shut them down with `docker-compose down`
 3. Copy the neo4j.dump file from the root to `neo4j/data/`
 3. Run `docker-compose -f docker-compose-restore.yml up -d --build` to start a container for only the database, without having the database start
 4. Run `docker ps` and identify the id of the database container